Prag8855/aab/content/guides/find-a-flat-in-berlin.md

     They come with no furniture, appliances, light fixtures or curtains.
 They are completely empty.
 You must buy everything yourself.
 You must also get an internet contract and an electricity contract.
 In Berlin, they must come with a stove and a sink.[^3]
 - **You can stay forever**
     The lease is unlimited (*unbefristet*).
 Once you move in, it's your home.
 It's really hard to kick you out.
 You must give a [3-month notice](/glossary/Kündigungsfrist) before you [move out](/guides/moving-out).
+- **You save money in the long term**
+    You must buy everything for the apartment, but the rent is much lower.
+Over time, you save a lot of money.

 Start looking for a regular apartments 1 to 3 months before you [move in](/guides/moving-in).
 The rent should be 20% to 40% of your monthly [net income](/glossary/Netto%20income).[^34]